Zozman/stream-webpage-container/README.md

    - For more information about registering an app on Twitch, see [the developer documentation](https://dev.twitch.tv/docs/authentication/register-app/).
 - `WEBPAGE_REFRESH_INTERVAL`
    - String
    - If set to a positive integer, the browser will automatically refresh the webpage at the specified interval in seconds.
-This can help prevent issues with stale content or memory leaks during long streaming sessions, as a memory can build if the `WEBPAGE_URL` location has memory leaks.
-If not set or set to an invalid value, automatic refresh is disabled.
+This can help prevent issues with stale content or memory leaks during long streaming sessions, as a memory usage can build if the `WEBPAGE_URL` location has memory leaks.
+   - If not set or set to an invalid value, automatic refresh is disabled.
 - `WEBPAGE_URL`
    - String
    - Default: `https://google.com`